captainalan/pelican-test/content/corona-virus-057.md

 In the West, there are lot of people that have at least a superficial interest in places/cultures that they themselves are not ethnically connected with.
-For example, there are the **weebs** who look fawn after all things Japanese.
+For example, there are the **weebs** who fawn after all things Japanese.
 Weebs cringe at each other and the Japanese cringe at weebs.
 But many people continue down weebdom as a path of escapism from their issues they refuse to confront.